 - alpha-linolenic acid (ALA)

-Whilst your body’s capable of converting some ALA into EPA and DLA, this happens in such very low quantities that the only really effective way of getting EPA and DHA into your system is through the food you eat, particularly cold water (oily) fish.
+Whilst your body’s capable of converting some ALA into EPA and DLA, this happens in such very low quantities that the only really effective way of getting EPA and DHA into your system is through the food you eat.
+Seafood, particularly cold water (oily) fish, is the main source of omega-3 fatty acids.

 Oily fish like herring, salmon, tuna, and mackerel, etc., are the major sources of EPA and DHA, whilst ALA is mainly found in plant-based foods like chia seeds, flaxseeds, walnuts, soybean, green leafy vegetables, and vegetable oils.